rohm1/dokuwiki-ticket/README.md

 dokuwiki-ticket
 ===============

-Allows to link to a ticket system (eg. redmine)
+Allows to link to a ticket system (eg. redmine, jira)

 Usage
 -----